I’m done. I’m done. I’m done, I’m done, I’m done! (Humming to “I’m Late” from Alice in Wonderland.)

 She has 2 tutu’s and a petticoat under the dress.

 I still need to add a hook and eye to the top of the dress.
 I don’t have any, and I refuse to drive 30 minutes back to the fabric store, so I am going to see what I can scavenge off of something else.
 This was the very first time I have attempted a zipper.
 I planned on using velcro, but at the last minute, I decided it really needed the zipper.
 (Secretly, I just wanted another opportunity to spend time with my seam ripper.)
 It is still not perfect, but I am pleased with the result.

-She had a little accident at pre-school involving a slide and the ground last week and has been surprisingly self conscious about it.
-The spot under her nose is still very tender.
+Poor little thing had an accident at pre-school involving a slide and the ground last week.
+It’s healing, but the spot under her nose is still very tender.

 Now I need to spend the rest of the day taking care of all the chores I neglected all week.
 Oh yeah, and I do have another child that needs a costume for the party tomorrow night.
 Hopefully it won’t take too long, though I do need to get cutting on a couple of stencils.
 Maybe I should just skip those chores for another day or two…